Elchanz3/android_kernel_samsung_r11s/Documentation/admin-guide/pm/intel_idle.rst

 The idle states disabled this way can be enabled (on a per-CPU basis) from user space via ``sysfs``.

-The ``ibrs_off`` module parameter is a boolean flag (defaults to false).
-If set, it is used to control if IBRS (Indirect Branch Restricted Speculation) should be turned off when the CPU enters an idle state.
-This flag does not affect CPUs that use Enhanced IBRS which can remain on with little performance impact.

-For some CPUs, IBRS will be selected as mitigation for Spectre v2 and Retbleed security vulnerabilities by default.
-Leaving the IBRS mode on while idling may have a performance impact on its sibling CPU.
-The IBRS mode will be turned off by default when the CPU enters into a deep idle state, but not in some shallower ones.
-Setting the ``ibrs_off`` module parameter will force the IBRS mode to off when the CPU is in any one of the available idle states.
-This may help performance of a sibling CPU at the expense of a slightly higher wakeup latency for the idle CPU.

 .. _intel-idle-core-and-package-idle-states: